AppleMayExist/common/README.md

-# common
+# common stuff i use
-common functions that I use in js, and it would be nice to not write out in every project as if reciting a poem.
+common functions that I use in js, and it would be nice to not write out in every project as if reciting a poem.\
+despite the name, it uses es modules instead of common.js.\
+any code contributions are expected to be under "The Unlicense", otherwise they will be rejected.